Palazuelos Variscite Triangular Cabochon · 33 mm media thumbnails

 Treatment Untreated

-Piece type Unique piece
+Type of Piece Unique piece

 This specific piece

-• Closed bezel setting (925 silver or other precious metals) — the bezel protects the three corners of the triangle and cleanly frames the geometric shape.
+• Closed bezel setting (925 silver or other precious metals) — the bezel protects the three vertices of the triangle and cleanly frames the geometric shape.
 A triangular bezel in oxidized silver contrasts well with the apple green.

-Variscite in lapidary tradition
+Variscite in Lapidary Tradition

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice or a substitute for professional care.

-How to recognize genuine Variscite
+How to Recognize Genuine Variscite

 Has the variscite been treated or dyed?